 - Essay A: What matters most to you, and why?

-- Optional Short-Answer Question: Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
-What was your impact?
-What made it significant to you or to others?
+- Optional Short-Answer Question: Think about a time in the last five years when you’ve created a positive impact, whether in professional, extracurricular, civic, or academic settings.
+What was the situation, what did you do, and what was the impact?
 (Up to 1,200 characters, or approximately 200 words, for each example.)

 Click here to read our analysis